Animals matter

 - Eric Prescott

-In Australia, over 500 million animals are confined and killed every year for food.
-Every second, 15 animals have their lives taken just so we can have a few moments of taste gratification.
+In Australia, over 500 million land animals are confined and killed every year for food.
+This means that, on average, more than 15 land animals are killed every second.

 "Humans have no need for animal products, and the increasing number of vegans on the planet is a testament to how easy it is to live a healthy, fulfilling life without participating in the systematic abuse and unnecessary killing that goes on in the animal industry every day."